Last updated: 17 Sep 2021

 In the last fifteen years, the EA-18G Growler has spanned the globe in support of all major and rapid reaction action.
 The Growler’s first baptism of fire came with Operation Odyssey Dawn in Libya 2011.

-Growler Block II is currently in development and will include advances like the Advanced Cockpit System (ACS), and other internal improvements in common with the F/A-18E/F Block III, and enhancements to the Airborne Electronic Attack suite that will enable the EA-18G to outpace current threats and maintain the lead throughout its planned lifecycle.
+Growler Block II (GB2) is currently in development and will include spiral (phase-based) improvements.
+GB2 Phase 1 will provide dramatic upgrades to aircraft processing and electronic warfare algorithms, alongside additional upgrades like the Advanced Cockpit System.
+These enhancements to the Airborne Electronic Attack suite will enable the EA-18G to outpace current threats and maintain the lead throughout its planned lifecycle.

 Point of Contact